blazo-dev/blazo-dev/README.md

   collaborated on agile teams using version control tools like Git.
   Additionally, I worked on designing and creating responsive web applications using HTML, CSS, and JavaScript.
 I also used my Angular skills to make designs adapt to different screen sizes.
-I have experience working with Vue JS as well, and I am excited to continue expanding my knowledge and expertise in this framework.
 </p>
 <div>
   <h2 align="center">Skills</h2>